awkena/panGenomeBreedr/docs/articles/panGenomeBreedr_Workflows.md

 # Establish a virtual connection to the offline database engine
 con_demo <- connect_local_db(folder_path = mini_folder)
+#> duckdb is keeping downloaded extensions in a temporary directory:
+#> ℹ /var/folders/n_/swy48fpx1w76xyqp3qx2prz00000gn/T//RtmpMqMRrK/duckdb/extensions
+#> This is removed when the R session ends, so extensions are re-downloaded each session.
+#> ℹ To keep them, point `options(duckdb.extension_directory =)` or the `DUCKDB_EXTENSION_DIRECTORY` environment variable at a permanent path.
 #> Successfully connected to the local offline database!
 Virtual views mounted safely.

 # Query VCF genotypes within the genomic range: Chr05:75,104,537 - 75,106,403